Alexander-T-Moss/Hex-Zero/README.md

 ### Can I serial a HX0 as a V0?
 **Yes**.
 HX0's can be serialised as a V0 _(assuming you are not converting an existing serialised V0_) and also get an HX0 serial to display on the printer!

+### How Much Does It Cost To Convert My V0 To A HX0
+Around **£100/$125/€115** to **£150/$190/€175**.
+Now you might be thinking why such a range?
+Well, the cost is entirely dependent on what you already have and how Gucci you want to be when buying parts, but you can convert a V0 to a HX0 somewhere in this region (_conservative estimate_) if not lower!

 ## Support